Alberto-San/CuriosidadesSpark/RockJVM.md

 df5.union(df1).count() // The action will read twice df1, so it will be worth save the precompute value.
 ```

+* if a job is slow, use caching
+* if a job is failing, use checkpointing.

 ### Query Planning
 Catalyst Query Optimizer